emmercm/igir/docs/alternatives.md

 | Output: separate input & output dirs    | ✅                                                             | ❌                                                             | ⚠️ yes but files are always moved                           | ❌                                          |
 | Output: subdirectory customization      | ✅                                                             | ❌                                                             | ✅                                                           | ❌                                          |
 | Output: fixdat creation                 | ✅ [DATs docs](input/dats.md)                                  | ✅                                                             | ✅                                                           | ❌                                          |

+!!! warning

+    Just like `igir`, other ROM managers that are in active development are likely to release new features often.
+The above table is not guaranteed to be perfectly up-to-date, it is just a best effort.

 Other alternative ROM managers can be found in a number of other wikis, such as: